December 15th, 1979, 7.30pm, Hereford Cathedral

 That was also the expected birth date of our second daughter, Paula.
-In fact Paula was born on December 13th.
+In fact, Paula was born on December 13th.
 That morning I felt mild contractions, so decided to go around with Andrew, in case he might suddenly have to take me to hospital.

 We took our toddler, Anna, to my mother's house and then I went with Andrew into Birmingham Conservatoire for a brass rehearsal of Andrew's Veni Emmanuel.

 Just before the rehearsal my contractions became extremely strong.
 Andrew started to get very anxious.
 A colleague came up to him at that point and asked Andrew to check a cadenza which the colleague had written.
-The sheet of music positively shook in Andrew's trembling hand!
+The sheet of music positively shook in Andrew's trembling hands!